The table below specifies the more or less concrete short-to-mid-term plans.

 However, the only remaining stumbling-block is the lack of low-level MIDI I/O handling.

-Once this is implemented, creating Linux editions should be easy, particularly for the four applications already having macOS editions, since the source code of these macOS editions can be used for Linux almost verbatim.
+Once this is implemented, creating Linux editions should be easy, particularly for the four applications already having Intel-based macOS editions, since the source code of these macOS editions can be used for Linux almost verbatim.

 Four applications are available in editions for Intel-based macOS.
-However, due to lack of funding and time these applications will not be ported to the new ARM-based ("Silicon") versions of macOS, so you'll have to use Rosetta 2 to run the Intel-based editions on ARM-based machines.
+There will never be any ARM-based ("Silicon") macOS editions, so you will have to use Rosetta 2 to run the Intel-based editions on ARM-based machines.

 Nearly all applications are available on Windows as dual 32/64-bit installers (which automatically install the edition matching the operating system) and as 32- and 64-bit portable editions.